ErikBoraHuynh/Homelabs-Repository/Active Directory/README.md

 - Username / DisplayName / EmployeeID: set to the generated username.

-- Password never expires: useful for a home lab.
+- Password never expires: useful for a homelab.

 - Path: places the account in the _USERS OU.
 The ADSI call ensures the script dynamically detects the domain’s distinguished name (DN), no matter what domain is used (e.g., dc=homelab,dc=local).